CoBe -- Coded Beacons for Localization, Object Tracking, and SLAM Augmentation: Introduction

-Numerous situations exist in the modern world where accurate knowledge of the position and orientation of an object or person are required in real time with $cm$ to sub-$mm$ level accuracy.
-This problem is known as positional or spatial localization (includes orientation) and is necessary for many applications including but not limited to user and controller tracking in Virtual Reality/Augmented Reality, robotic navigation for personal vacuum cleaners and warehouse robots, autonomous vehicle navigation and others.
+Numerous situations exist in the modern world where accurate knowledge of the position and orientation of an object or person are required in real time ($>20$ frames per second) with $cm$ to sub-$mm$ level accuracy.
+This problem is known as positional or spatial localization (includes orientation) and is necessary for many applications including tracking in Virtual Reality, autonomous vehicle and robot navigation, warehouse automation, to name just a few.